Abdul Haq (Urdu scholar): In Pakistan

 In 1948, Haq migrated to Pakistan.
 In the wake of migration and the accompanying riots in 1947, much of his property, especially valuable manuscripts, papers and books were lost.
 However, some of the material which he brought to Pakistan is kept in the Urdu Dictionary Board library.

 The ordeals of partition and the migration also adversely affected Abdul Haq's health.
 He re-organised the Anjuman Taraqqi-e-Urdu in Karachi, launching journals, establishing libraries and schools, publishing a large number of books and promoting education in the Urdu language and linguistic research in it.
 Abdul Haq's work especially helped preserve the distinct "Old Urdu" linguistic and literary traditions of Hyderabad, known as Hyderabadi Urdu.
 He also used his organisation for political activism, promoting the adoption of Urdu as the lingua franca and sole official language of Pakistan.

 Death

 Despite illnesses and failing health, Haq continued to promote the active use of Urdu as a medium for all educational activities.
 He pushed for the creation of an Urdu College in Karachi, the adoption of Urdu as a medium of instruction for all subjects in educational institutions and worked to organise a national Urdu conference in 1959.
-Suffering from cancer, Haq died after a prolonged period of incapacitation on 16 August 1961 in Karachi.
+Suffering from cancer, He died after a prolonged period of incapacitation on 16 August 1961 in Karachi.